TravelMapping/HighwayData/hwy_data/FRA-GES/fragesd/README.md

 - `D104K` is signed as `C4` at `D37` junction but there is a `D104K` sign at the entrance of Glasenberg, whole route in HB
 - `D199D` is missing, `D199` is likely signed incorrect since no other `D1xx` route exists without suffix
 - It seems that from 2020-01-01 some route segments will be dedicated as M routes (not yet considered when drafting routes!): https://routes.fandom.com/wiki/Metz_M%C3%A9tropole#En_g.C3.A9n.C3.A9ral (`M1`, `M6`, `M7`, `M11`, `M69`, `M157A`,`M157B`,`M603`, `M643`, `M652`, `M657`, `M903`, `M913`, `M953`, `M954`, `M955`, `M999`)

+*FRA-6ae - Alsace:*
+- `D30` segment between `D392` and `D1420` is not available in shp files from January 2020 but on the renumbering map from April 2020 (w/o number) and is clearly signed on 2019 GSV, added

 *FRA-88 - Vosges:*
 - `D2F` end not clear dur to lack of GSV coverage.
 It is signed at junction with `D2` (2011 GSV) and it is not signed at junction with `D9` (2018 GSV).
 It crosses the border to BFC and back to GES